Gangs in the United States: Postwar growth and change: 1940–1990

-The reemergence of Midwestern gangs also occurred after the rapid increase in the black population of northern American cities.
+The re-emergence of Midwestern gangs also occurred after the rapid increase in the black population of northern American cities.
 During the 1910s and 1920s, the Great Migration of more than one million black people to these cities created large, extremely poor populations, creating an atmosphere conducive to gang formation.
 The significant and rapid migration created a large population of delinquent black youth, forming a pool of potential gang members, while black youth athletic groups fueled rivalries that also encouraged gang formation.
 A final factor encouraging gang formation was the Chicago race riot of 1919, in which gangs of white youth terrorized the black community, and in response black youth formed groups for self-protection.

 However, the actual formation of Midwestern black gangs only began after World War II, concomitantly with the Second Great Migration.
 It was in the late 1940s, 1950s and 1960s that black gangs such as the Devil's Disciples, the Black P-Stones and the Vice Lords were formed.
 By the late 1960s, the construction of public housing in Chicago allowed gangs to consolidate their power in black neighborhoods, and the Vice Lords, P-Stones, and Gangster Disciples controlled the drug trade of the area.
 These and others emerged as "super gangs" with more than 1,000 members each by the 1970s.

 During and after the 1940s, gangs in the American West expanded dramatically as a result of three factors: expanding immigration from Mexico and the resulting xenophobia, the Sleepy Lagoon murder, and the Zoot Suit Riots.
-The two latter events served to unify the Mexican immigrant population and turned many youth into gang members,thus creating the so-called Cholo It was also from the 1940s to the 1960s that black gangs emerged as a criminal force in Los Angeles, largely as a result of social exclusion and segregation.
+The two latter events served to unify the Mexican immigrant population and turned many youth into gang members, thus creating the cholo subculture.
+It was also from the 1940s to the 1960s that black gangs emerged as a criminal force in Los Angeles, largely as a result of social exclusion and segregation.
 Racial anti-black violence on the part of white youths directly contributed to black youths forming self-protection societies that transformed into black gangs by the late 1960s.